hddm-devs/hddm/docs/source/tutorial_config_subjects.rst

 ###################################

 Up until now, we have been looking at data that was generated from the same set of parameters.
-However, in most experiments, we test multiple subjects and only gather relatively few trials per subject; this is often the case in cognitive neuroscience experiments where we may also image subjects using fMRI during the task, or collect data from patient populations.
-Traditionally, we would either fit a separate model to each individual subject or fit one model to all subjects.
+However, in some experiments, we test multiple subjects and only gather relatively few trials per subject; this is often the case in cognitive neuroscience experiments where we may also image subjects using fMRI during the task, or collect data from patient populations.
+Traditionally, we would either fit a separate model to each individual subject or fit a model to an "average" subject, created by averaging the responses of all subjects together.
 Neither of these approaches are ideal as we will see below.
 We can expect that subjects will be similar in many ways.
 If we fit separate models we ignore their similarities and need much more data per subject to make useful inference.
 If we fit one